 Thai traders in Aranyaprathet district in Sa Kaeo losing business through chaos on the border

 In the short term, many small traders in Thailand’s Aranyaprathet district in Sa Kaeo this week have reported disruption to normal trade linked to security activities on both sides of the border.

 Cambodian Intelligence is reporting that the popular border crossing area could become a focal point for the opposition parties as they fear they may attempt to enter Cambodia there and rally support within the country.

-Officials approached by Cambodian security services
+Thai officials approached by Cambodian authorities

 Cambodian officials have also told Thai authorities that they fear thousands of Cambodian workers from the Thai side of the border may join the move.